Sangarshanan/mit6.824/docs/_posts/2020-04-01-zookeeper.md

 ZooKeeper is a service for coordinating processes of distributed applications, it is built for maintaining configuration information, naming, providing distributed synchronization, and providing group services.

+### Linearizability and Guarantees

+In distributed systems like RAFT master handles all the traffic and scaling up the number of servers won't really scale up the performance since leader is the bottleneck and leader has more replicas to handle and while this bottlneck is needed to keep things to be linearizable Zookeeper prefers higher read performance and hence lets you query from the replicas that are not master directly by sacrificing linearity which means you could read stale data. **But Writes are linearizable**

+This does not mean ZK has no guarantees at all, it provides a FIFO execution order at the client level which means for a every client reads and writes are executed in the same order they are sent and the current read will see the previous write BUT if the previous write is from a different client then zookeeper cannot guarantee the current read is the latest

+### Introduction

-Compared with [Chubby](https://static.googleusercontent.com/media/research.google.com/en//archive/chubby-osdi06.pdf) in a lot of places, chubby is a lock service for loosely-coupled distributed systems built by Google
+ZK is compared to [Chubby](https://static.googleusercontent.com/media/research.google.com/en//archive/chubby-osdi06.pdf) in a lot of places, chubby is a lock service for loosely-coupled distributed systems built by Google

 **Group membership, Configuration and leader elections** are common forms of coordination in distributed systems, we also want our processes to know which other processes are alive and what those processes are in charge of.